Study Shows Severe Traumatic Brain Injuries Affect Judgement

 Penetrating injuries, also referred to as an open head injury, occurs when the skull is penetrated and an object enters the brain.
 While these injuries make up only a small fraction of traumatic brain injuris, they are associated with significantly worse outcomes than most TBI cases.

 Grafman explains that impartial third-party punishment (TPP) is the ability of an individual to assess the severity of a crime or transgression and assign a reasonable punishment.
+In the complex world of criminal law, having a reliable and trustworthy attorney by your side is essential.
+If you’re in need of expert legal representation, don’t hesitate to contact a knowledgeable attorney at New Jersey Criminal Law Attorney.
+Their commitment to providing exceptional service and protecting your rights can make all the difference in your case.
 If an individual struggles with TPP, they are also likely to struggle with several important social skills like interpreting others’ intentions or showing empathy.

 For this study, the researchers worked with 114 Vietnam War veterans who suffered penetrating brain injuries as a part of the ongoing Vietnam Head Injury Study, which was launched in 1967.
 Between 2009 and 2012, the researchers used whole-brain imaging to identify damage in the veterans’ brains.